Master of Ministry | MMIN

-The Master of Ministry is offered via three delivery modes, classroom, online, or students can mix delivery modes through our hybrid format.
-The program is designed to be convenient for persons who are already employed full-time and seek graduate education in a more accessible format and schedule.
+The Master of Ministry is offered primarily online The program is designed to be convenient for persons who are already employed full-time and seek graduate education in a more accessible format and schedule.

 The 42-hour Master of Ministry typically can be completed in 2 to 3 years.
 The maximum time for completing the graduate program is 5 years.